 Once our practice has determined the true nature and cause of your dry eye, we will create a personalized plan to treat it.
 This may include a combination of over-the-counter or prescription eye drops or ointments and other in-office treatments.
 We might prescribe a way to improve your eyelid hygiene and explain how to gently wash your eyelids with warm water.
 In serious cases we may recommend a range of more in-depth treatments such as light therapy, changing your contact lens prescription, or procedures to block your tear ducts or unblock your oil glands.

-Mississauga Vision Centre and Brampton Vision Centre treats patients with dry eye in Mississauga, Brampton, Vaughan, Oakville, and throughout Ontario.
+Mississauga Vision Centre and Brampton Vision Centre treats patients with dry eye in Mississauga & Brampton, Vaughan, Oakville, Toronto, and throughout Ontario.